 Reduce Your Number of Accounts

 Your score considers not just how much you owe, but how far it is spread across different accounts.
 Because of this it can be beneficial to pay small debts down to zero…but keep that account open, even if you don’t use it.
 Paid-off accounts in good standing keep your credit score healthy.
 However, if you are going to be tempted to use that “money,” then you may be better off closing the account.
 Note that it’s often better to close new accounts than older ones, because of that recency thing.
 A credit card you have had for twenty years and always kept paid off is great for your score, so keep it even if it doesn’t have flashy rewards.

-If you can’t pay off accounts, debt settlement may be an option.
+If you can’t pay off accounts, debt resolution may be an option.
 Or there’s debt consolidation, where you can take out another loan, use it to pay off those accounts, and then keep all of your debt in that one account.
 This doesn’t reduce your principal balance, but it’s often possible to get a better interest rate, especially if the debt you are consolidating is high interest consumer debt.
 Debt consolidation can also make budgeting easier and save you a lot of time and effort.

 Be Careful With New Credit

 Avoid taking out new loans until you absolutely have to.
 Opening several accounts in a short time can really hit your score.
 Don’t get tempted by those store credit cards with the amazing discounts (especially as they tend to have higher interest rates than other cards).
 Keep your borrowing to items you need that you can’t afford in one go, such as a newer car.

 Make sure that if you are shopping around for a loan that your inquiries are grouped together.
 The “hard checks” done by lenders impact your score, but if they’re grouped, they only count as one check.